 Fairness | Largely fair by preventing mostly at-fault plaintiffs from recovering damages. | Can have unfair outcomes by allowing mostly at-fault plaintiffs to recover damages. | Can be unfair by denying recovery to plaintiffs with even a tiny degree of fault. |

-If the jury determines that you are entitled to recover, the jury will return two verdicts:
+If the jury determines that you are entitled to recover damages following an accident in Nevada, the jury will return two verdicts:

 - A regular verdict indicating your total damages (without taking into account your fault); and